kbravh/laborforzion/src/pages/blog_posts/first-miracle/first-miracle.md

 <!-- Explain how blood represents new covenant and is expansion on old law and customs -->

-Luke 22:20 - Likewise also the acup after supper, saying, This cup is the new btestament in my blood, which is shed for you.
+Luke 22:20 - Likewise also the cup after supper, saying, This cup is the new testament in my blood, which is shed for you.

 ---